ShaheerSajid/Fast_RV32I/README.md

 # Fast_RV32I
-A faster variant of the compared to the original RISCV repository
+A faster variant compared to the original RISCV repository